raj-durai/lint-demo/README.md

-To Read setp by step procedure
+To Read setp by step procedure open [Blog](https://medium.com/p/c92ebf14a896)

 ## Developing

-To set up your local environment, go to the `lore-demo` directory and then run the following:<br>
+To set up your local environment, go to the `lint-demo` directory and then run the following:<br>
 `yarn install`<br>
 `yarn start` <br>